M268816/power-repo/notes/fe_Method.md

 ```
 ## Collecting the base OEE information

-To properly collect the OEE information, data from the Production and Downtime collections need to be recursively collected into two separately generated data structures.
+To collect the information for the OEE formula the Production and Downtime collections need to be collected into two separately generated data structures.
 One for base OEE data, and a second to gather the constraint data.
-These collections need to iterate over each line, each catalog and in the case of the shift specific version of this algorithm the shift as well.
+These collections need to iterate over each line, each catalog and the shift.

+> In this example we are only collecting overall OEE so shift data is not being separated in this case.

-First lets start with the basic information we need.
-With a For loop, we create a structure that PowerApps can call into itself to determine specific lines and catalogs to iterate over.
-Otherwise, the conditions we try to filter the data by will be out of scope and PowerApps cannot reference the filter.
+First I collect the base information.
+With a For loop, we create a data structure that PowerApps can call into itself to iterate over each lines and catalog.
+This is a PowerFX specific method, if we don't setup the loop in this way the conditions we try to iterate the data over will be out of 'scope' and PowerApps cannot reference them.

 ```cpp
 /*